slowernews/wisdom-tldr/chapters/introduction.md

 "Following your bliss is a recipe for paralysis if you don’t know what you are passionate about.
 A better motto for most youth is «master something, anything».
 Through mastery of one thing, you can drift towards extensions of that mastery that bring you more joy, and eventually discover where your bliss is."
 -- Kevin Kelly*

+> *"You meet your destiny on the road you take to avoid it."
+-- Carl Jung*